haileyjoren/haileyjoren.github.io/_pages/about.md

 I volunteered as a **lecturer and teaching assistant** for [AddisCoder](https://www.addiscoder.com/), a summer program that teaches computer science to high school students in Ethiopia.

-I am currently a **teaching assistant** for CSE258: Recommendation System and Web Mining, taught by [Julian McAuley](https://cseweb.ucsd.edu/~jmcauley/).
+I served as a **teaching assistant** for CSE258: Recommendation System and Web Mining, taught by [Julian McAuley](https://cseweb.ucsd.edu/~jmcauley/).

 During college, I served as a **Harvard Patel Fellow**, the recipient of a fellowship that allowed me